Leadership Is a Practice

 Finding our way around a busy shopping center?
 Practice for the Haunted Mansion.

-The ferris wheel at the Santa Monica Pier?
+Feeling nervous about the ferris wheel at the Santa Monica Pier?
 Practice for the Haunted Mansion.

 Any setback or challenge we encountered turned from an inconvenience to an opportunity: helping us prepare to experience the Haunted Mansion.

-See, even when we got to Disneyland we were waiting, navigating, deciding—in line to check into the hotel, making our way through the park, planning the optimal time to get in line for the ride itself.
+See, even when we got to Disneyland, we were waiting, navigating, deciding—in line to check into the hotel, making our way through the park, planning the optimal time to get in line for the ride itself.
 By the time we got there, we were really good at all of it because we had so much practice along the way.

 I’m a major fan of the word “practice.”
 I’ve even considered getting it tattooed on my arm.